mxagar/tool_guides/pcl/README.md

 # PCL Tutorials

 These projects explore PCL functionalities.
+Important: use tools like `pcl_viewer` along with the examples, if possible.

 1. `pcl_example_00`: CMake compilation + basic point cloud is created and saved as *.pcd; the PCD format is also explained in the C++ file comments.